Cyriaque Lamar

 i know something: you don’t

-“You’re mighty coy, for a giant corpse.”
+“You’re rather coy, for a giant corpse.”

 i was supposed to be: them